 Research Highlight

 Smoldyn is written and maintained by Steve Andrews.
-Development has been supported by the National Institutes of Health, the U.S. Department of Energy, the National Science Foundation, and the MITRE Corporation.
+Development has been supported by the National Institutes of Health, the U.S. Department of Energy, the National Science Foundation, and the MITRE Corporation, albeit never by funding that was dedicated specifically for this purpose.